nwisbeta/github.io/pages/app_design/data-entry.md

 For date entry, the app design must use a date picker:
 * 3 wheels must be used: date, month, year
-* Date must appear automatically if appropriate, such as with today's date
+* The Date must appear automatically if appropriate, such as with today's date
-* Define whether date picker can set future or past dates
+* Define whether a date picker can set future or past dates

 For times, the app design must use a time picker:
 * Time must appear automatically if appropriate